gbeine/prosody-modules/mod_auth_ldap/README.markdown

-  ldap\_rootdn          The distinguished name to auth against                                                                                 `""` (anonymous) ldap\_password        Password for rootdn                                                                                                    `""` ldap\_filter          Search filter, with `$user` and `$host` substituted for user- and hostname                                             `"(uid=$user)"` ldap\_scope           Search scope. other values: "base" and "onelevel"                                                                      `"subtree"` ldap\_tls             Enable TLS (StartTLS) to connect to LDAP (can be true or false).
+  ldap\_rootdn          The distinguished name to auth against                                                                                 `""` (anonymous) ldap\_password        Password for rootdn                                                                                                    `""` ldap\_filter          Search filter, with `$user` and `$host` substituted for user- and hostname                                             `"(uid=$user)"` ldap\_scope           Search scope.
+Other values: "base" and "onelevel"                                                                      `"subtree"` ldap\_deref           Derefence aliased object.
+Values: "never", "always"                                                                    `"always"` ldap\_tls             Enable TLS (StartTLS) to connect to LDAP (can be true or false).
 The non-standard 'LDAPS' protocol is not supported.   `false` ldap\_mode            How passwords are validated.                                                                                           `"bind"` ldap\_admin\_filter   Search filter to match admins, works like ldap\_filter